-Noel Whittaker writes in his book More Money “An Attitude of Success: The Value of One Book
+Noel Whittaker quotes in More Money “An Attitude of Success: The Value of One Book”

-Or, you might turn to self-help gurus.
+Maybe self-help gurus do it for you.
 Many of the books, authors and seminar presenters on business and investing success are from the USA.
-Often with a background in sales, marketing or advertising – you might be sceptical and think they’re slick, snake oil salesmen!
-Many of them are masters of appealing to your emotional needs and wants, with rags to riches stories and headline grabbing titles that appeal to insecurities, such as:
+Often they’re sales and marketing experts, the skeptics among us might see them as slick, snake oil sales people!
+Many of them are masters of appealing to your emotional needs and wants, with rags to riches stories and headline grabbing titles and promises that appeal to insecurities, such as:

 - How to get a millionaire mindset